loganthorneloe/ml-road-map/README.md

 ## Learn From Others
 Machine learning is a quickly evolving field.
 These are the resources I use to stay updated on developments and products.

-### X/Twitter
+### X
 X is the best place for any sort of tech news, updates, and learning.
 I've curated [a list of people to follow to learn more about ML](https://twitter.com/i/lists/1738669706595258373?s=20) for you to use as a starting point.
 You can follow the list and pin it on your feed.

-I suggest following all the people within this list as well as this will curate your 'For You' and 'Following' feeds and other features such as 'Top Articles'.

-I've included people with differing viewpoints on AI because I think taking many opinions into account is the only way to learn.
+I've included people with differing viewpoints on AI because I think taking many opinions into account is the proper way to learn.

 ### Newsletters
 Another great resources are newsletters.
 Here are high-quality newsletters that won't spam your inbox: